Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Analysis Setup

 In Fig.~\ref{fig:fnl_ex} we show the forecast $\Lambda$CDM 2D angular power spectrum for LSST Year 10 lens bin 3 and source bin 5 for each of the probes we use for the 3$\times$2pt analysis: galaxy clustering ($C_{\rm gg}$), galaxy-galaxy lensing ($C_{\rm g \gamma}$) and cosmic shear ($C_{\gamma \gamma}$).

 For the uncertainties, we assume a Gaussian covariance matrix, the diagonal elements ($i=j$) of which are given by

-where $\Delta\ell$ is the width of the chosen $\ell-$binning, $n_{\rm gal}$ is the surface number density of lens or source galaxies in the $i$th redshift bin, and $\sigma_e$ is the shape noise for the source galaxies.
+where $\Delta\ell$ is the width of the chosen $\ell-$binning, $n_{\rm gal}$ is the surface number density of lens or source galaxies in the $i$th redshift bin, and $\sigma_e$ is the shape noise for the source galaxies (see Eq.
+16-23 in \cite{Friedrich_2021}).
 We generate angular power spectra and compute the covariance matrix using the $\jax$ library.

 The covariance of the angular power spectra comes from two effects: cosmic variance and shot or shape noise.
 The cosmic variance term is proportional to the signal, $C(\ell)$, and increases at larger scales.
 Shot noise in galaxy clustering and shape noise in cosmic shear are inversely proportional to galaxy number density $n_{\rm gal}$ -- as the number density of observed objects increases, the shot/shape noise component decreases.
 In the left panel of Fig.~\ref{fig:covs} we show the diagonal elements of the gg covariance matrix for LSST Y10 lens bin 7, with the separate shot noise and cosmic variance terms.
 For LSST Y10 lenses, cosmic variance dominates by several orders of magnitude over shot noise for all scales of interest, due to the relatively high number density (large depth) of the sample.